the0neWhoKnocks/boilerplate.react.spa.full-server/README.md

   the page.
   1. The result in `results` come with an image URL.
-When looping over those results [I check if a `_loaded` prop's been set][async-img-load] - if it has, I just render a normal `img` tag - if not, I use the `ImageLoader` component which will still render an `img` tag, but with a base64 1x1 pixel (so all `img` styling still behaves the same) for the `src`, and a `data-src` attribute with the actual image source.
+When looping over those results [I check if a `_loaded` prop's been set][async-img-load] - if it has, I just render a normal `img` tag - if not, I use the `@noxx/react-image-loader` component which will still render an `img` tag, but with a base64 1x1 pixel (so all `img` styling still behaves the same) for the `src`, and a `data-src` attribute with the actual image source.
 On the Client, once the load of the image has begun,